- November 18, 2017

 Segfault is a hacker themed shooter game that focuses heavily on progression and skill.
 Order not so legal equipment from the Deep Web, fuse together components, and become the ultimate hacker.
 Compete online for high scores, or fight through a single player map alongside a bipolar AI assistant.

-- The game features tight combat and allows for skillful play with different playstyles and upgrades, making it intensely fun.
+- The game features tight combat that allows for skillful play and different playstyles, making it intensely fun.

-- The progression system feels satisfying, with various upgrades and achievements that enhance replayability.
+- The progression system feels satisfying, with various upgrades and a mutator mode that enhances replayability.

-- The upgrade system relies heavily on random loot boxes, which can lead to a tedious grinding experience without strategic planning.
+- The upgrade system relies on random loot boxes, which can lead to a lack of strategic planning and frustration.

 “Some very deep, impressive mechanics and upgrade systems.”

-“The gameplay provides no incentive for me to choose an aggressive approach, since the screen is small, enemies are fast and rather unpredictable in their paths, deciding to do a 180 just out of the corner of the screen, which makes the shield mechanic rather useless.
-Additionally, the screen is occupied by the 'coins' flying towards you, making it hard to figure out what's going on.”
+“The gameplay makes no incentive for me to choose an aggressive approach, since the screen is small, enemies are fast and rather unpredictable in their paths, deciding to do a 180 just out of the corner of the screen, which makes the shield mechanic rather useless, and the screen is occupied by the 'coins' flying towards you making it hard to figure out what's going on.”

-“The best tactic I found is to just stay in one spot and go up and down slightly while shooting straight up, abusing the off-screen mechanics of bullets and enemies disappearing while beyond the edge.”
+“Best tactic I found is just to stay in one spot and go up and down slightly while shooting straight up, abusing the off-screen mechanics of bullets and enemies disappearing while beyond the edge.”